 Overweight Bag Fees

-The weight limit for bags vary by airline so make sure you research that in advance for the airline that you are flying.
+The weight limit for bags varies by airline so make sure you research that in advance for the airline that you are flying.
 In my experience, it also will depend on the agent checking you in as to whether you get charged.
 Some will allow luggage a little over the limit, while others really play it by the book.
 Always be nice to the agent!
 There have been times I have been able to talk my way out of the fee.
 Other times, I have had to move shoes or other heavy items from my checked bag to my carry on to get the bag under the limit.

 Also, some airlines now have weight limits for carry-on bags.
 My carryon was overweight for my flight on Aer Lingus to Dublin, but the agent let it go – “this time.”
 I didn’t even know there was a limit, so please make sure you review the airline’s policies before traveling.
 Oh, and I wouldn’t even think of flying on an airline (Spirit) that charges for all carryon luggage!

 Foreign Transaction Fees

 Some credit cards charge an extra 3% fee for any transactions made in foreign currency.
 There is no reason that you should pay this because there are plenty of credit cards that don’t.
 Just like The Points Guy, I really like the Chase Sapphire Reserve, in addition to having no foreign transaction fees, there are many other bonuses for frequent travelers.
 If you don’t want to pay an annual fee for your credit card, you might want to check out the Amazon Rewards Signature Visa.